 Sin Huat Eating House.
 659/661 Geylang Road (junction of Lorong 35), Singapore 389589.

 Zaffron Kitchen (East Coast)

-Known for serving up unpretentious South Asian staples, Zaffron Kitchen is a great place for you to sate your cravings for North and South Indian cuisine.
-The butter chicken is a crowd favourite, and you’ll definitely want to pair it with the restaurant’s many flatbreads and tasty, tandoor-cooked meats.
+Known for serving up unpretentious South Asian staples, Zaffron Kitchen is a great place for a taste of North and South Indian cuisine.
+The butter chicken is a crowd favourite, and you’ll definitely want to pair it with the restaurant’s many flatbreads and delicious, tandoor-cooked meats.

 Zaffron Kitchen.
 135/137 East Coast Road, Singapore 428820. +65 6440 6786.

 Mon–Thu 11.30am–3pm, 5–10pm; Fri 11.30am–3pm, 5–11pm; Sat–Sun 11.30am–11pm.

 Bedok Chwee Kueh (Bedok Interchange Hawker Centre) [N]